yochaigal/cairn/wip/2e/forest-seeds.md

 - Can communicate telepathically with anyone holding the crystal.
   - Will plead for anyone to destroy the crystal (a good whack with something hard will do it).
-  - In exchange for his freedom he will give the party a black feather, telling them that with it they can enter the Anglwyst's Chicken Hut at **4**.
+  - In exchange for his freedom, he will give the party a black feather, telling them that with it they can enter the Anglwyst's Chicken Hut at **4**.

 ### 3 - Sweeney's Cabin